 Different directions of development

-Three forms can be distinguished here:
+Three forms should be distinguished here:

 Against one's own core